BienNg/chatter/COURSES_IMPLEMENTATION.md

 - Each channel can have one class
 - Each class can have multiple courses
-- Each course belongs to exactly one class
+- Each course belongs to exactly one class AND one channel
+- The channelId provides direct linkage for efficient querying

 ## Key Components